Ford Evening Book Talks

 Features authors and historians discussing their latest books about George Washington and our nation’s Founding era.
 Lectures are free and open to the public, and books will be available for purchase.

-Ford Motor Company’s extensive relationship with Historic Mount Vernon has spanned the course of more than 95 years.
+Ford Motor Company’s extensive relationship with Historic Mount Vernon has spanned the course of 100 years.

 From Henry Ford’s donation of Mount Vernon’s first fire truck in 1923 to funding the Ford Orientation Center, Ford Motor Company has been a committed partner to preserving Mount Vernon.